hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

 Limit curve values to specified X and Y ranges.

-Minimum X, Y
+Minimum, Maximum X
    Cuts a curve off at these frames ranges, and sets their minimum value at those points.
-Minimum X, Y
+Minimum, Maximum Y
    Truncates the curve values to a range.

 Influence